South Africa looking at ways to use AstraZeneca vaccine, advisers say

-JOHANNESBURG (Reuters) - South Africa is looking at ways to deploy AstraZeneca’s COVID-19 vaccine after temporarily putting on hold plans to roll it out to healthcare workers, government advisers said on Tuesday.
+JOHANNESBURG (Reuters) - South Africa is looking at ways to deploy AstraZeneca’s COVID-19 vaccine after temporarily putting on hold plans to roll it out to healthcare workers, and opting to use Johnson & Johnson shots first, government advisers said on Tuesday.

 The government had planned to start rolling out 1 million doses of the AstraZeneca shot later this month, but trial data published after they had arrived showed the vaccine offered minimal protection against mild-to-moderate disease caused by the country’s dominant coronavirus variant.

+eSwatini Health Minister Lizzie Nkosi said on Tuesday her country, which borders South Africa, had notified the global vaccine distribution scheme COVAX that it would no longer use the AstraZeneca shot.

+COVAX plans to start sending millions of AstraZeneca doses to African countries this month.

-South Africa now plans to start its vaccination programme with Johnson & Johnson shots in mid-February, after the U.S. company promised to expedite deliveries.
+In South Africa, the plan now is to start the vaccination programme with Johnson & Johnson shots in mid-February, after the U.S. company promised to expedite deliveries.

+A joint lead investigator for the Johnson & Johnson South African vaccine trial said on Tuesday the country’s regulator was processing an application for the vaccine to be granted emergency authorisation.

 Members of the government’s Ministerial Advisory Committee said the plan was not to discard the AstraZeneca shots.
 Rather, their use would be suspended until more evidence was available on whether the vaccine protects against severe COVID-19 from the 501Y.V2 variant, which is more contagious and currently accounts for more than 90% of the country’s cases.